|Back to Main Print This Page Email to a Friend|

 At this time there is no cure for scleroderma, and no treatment to change its course, but outlook varies widely.
-Many patients, even those with systemic scleroderma, can expect a normal lifespan.
+Many people, even those with systemic scleroderma, can expect a normal lifespan.

-General Outlook of Localized Scleroderma.
-Localized scleroderma nearly always carries a good prognosis and a normal lifespan.
+General Outlook of Localized Scleroderma: Localized scleroderma nearly always carries a good prognosis and a normal lifespan.
 Even localized scleroderma, however, can cause some severe effects in children, including impaired growth, limb imbalance, and problems with flexing and bending muscle.
-Five-year survival among these patients has remained steady at around 90%.
+Five-year survival among these people has remained steady at around 90%.

-General Outlook of Systemic Scleroderma.
-The outlook for patients with systemic scleroderma has improved over the past 40 years, with ten-year survival rates around 60 - 70%.
+General Outlook of Systemic Scleroderma: The outlook for people with systemic scleroderma has improved over the past 40 years, with ten-year survival rates around 60 to 70%.
 Survival rates in children are generally better than those for adults.

 The causes of death related to systemic scleroderma also have changed.
 The proportion of deaths from kidney crises has dropped significantly, while the proportion of deaths from pulmonary fibrosis has increased.
 Today, heart and lung complications account for the majority of scleroderma-related deaths.